Expiration Date vs Germination Rate

 Expiration Date Vs Germination Rate

 First of all, there is no law that requires a use by date to be put on a pack of seeds.
 That is because seeds don't expire like milk does.
 It is nice to have a date on milk because it does expire.
+And you probably know what I mean.

 Some companies do this but it is more of a marketing ploy than anything.
 It is like adding Non-GMO to seed packets.
-It is more of a marketing ploy because there are only a few squash and corn types that are GMO.
-And you have to be licensed to grow them.
-The every day gardener is not going to have access to them.

 But once one seed company does it, the rest have to follow suit and mark expiration date vs germination rate on their seeds.
 To me, putting this information and an expiration date on the seeds is false advertising in that the company is trying to imply that their seeds are better than another companies' seeds because they are Non-GMO or expire on a certain date.